subutux/rmapy/docs/source/index.rst

 API Support
 ~~~~~~~~~~~

-| ☑️ list files and directories
+| ☑️ List content in the cloud
-| ☑️ download a specific file
+| ☑️ Work with documents & folders
-| ☑️ create a directory
+| ☑️ create a folder
-| ☑️ move / rename a file or directory
+| ☑️ move / rename a document or folder
+| ❎ create a document
-| ❎ upload a file
+| ❎ edit a document
-| ❎ delete a file or directory
+| ❎ delete a document or folder
-| ❎ shell
+| ❎ cli interface
-| ❎ annotiation exports
+| ❎ export pdf with annotations